 - Products used, include: Autodesk FormIt, Autodesk Revit, Autodesk Navisworks, 3ds Max, Autodesk Viewer

-Course starts with a general introduction and introductory lectures.
+Course starts with a general introduction and introductory lectures/webinars.
 Because course is designed as an e-learning course, most of the work during semester is with peer instruction, where a teacher is giving continuous feedback individually as well as with general forum/video posts to the course participants.
-Additional contact hours are based on questions/topics where students need more help.
-Course project is individual and reflects the knowledge from course sub-topics.
-Bonus assessments can give special points before the course completion.
-Course ends with summarized contact hour.
+Additional contact hours (webinars) are based on questions/topics where students need more help.
+Course project is group-based (3 students in a group) and reflects the knowledge from course sub-topics.
+Course ends with project presentation skills.
 Based on students continuous activity recordings and feedback, course analytics is carried out.
 Some statistics is given in the sub-section.
-In Spring 2017 the course belonged to elective courses list but the level of interest was moderately positive (total number of registrants: 56 students).
+It is important to note how some statistics has changed over the years due to different study groups.

 Course learning analytics based on two different study groups (open university, study program):Open university students